For years people have been telling you that you can pay off your debt – just spend less than you earn.

 Take the guesswork out of it and work out your DPC.

-Yes, I know that there are many decisions to be made, but you can do it – what you need is knowledge, ingenuity, and debt-paying lust.
+Yes, I know that many decisions must be made, but you can do it – you need knowledge, ingenuity, and debt-paying lust.

 What are you waiting for?